Last updated on March 19th, 2019

-Now you have a whole series of decisions to make.
-So many issues must be worked out, even in the most civil of proceedings:
+By choosing to file for divorce, you have to make a whole series of decisions about how to separate from your spouse.
+Many issues have to be worked out, even in the most civil of proceedings:

 - How will property and assets be divided?